Stormy Daniels Files Suit, Claims NDA Invalid Because Trump Didn't Sign At The XXX

 Under the agreement, which uses the pseudonyms "David Dennison" and "Peggy Peterson" to identify Trump and Clifford respectively, Clifford would be required to pay Trump $1 million for each breach.
 Clifford signed the agreement on the allotted line for "PP" on Oct.
 28, 2016.
 But the space over "DD" remains blank.

-And, even if the absence of a signature by the president isn't enough to void the contract, Clifford argues that Cohen has violated the terms of the deal in making multiple statements to the media.
+And, even if the absence of a signature by the president isn't enough to void the contract, Clifford argues that Cohen has violated the terms of the deal by making multiple statements to the media.
 It specifically references a Feb.
 13 statement to The New York Times as evidence that there was "no binding agreement in place."